nayanamangalpalli/calculator-behavior/addition.md

 Given - A calculator is turned on and working properly

-When  - I will enter a fractional number,plus symbol,another fractional number and result(=) symbol
+When  - I will enter a fractional number, + symbol,another fractional number and =

 Then  - The result is displayed in fractional form.